Japan Exploration Tours JIN

 Passion

 TEAM JIN is passionate about Mt.
 Fuji.
-The guides are officially certified by the Fujiyoshida City as having more than ten years and over 100 climbs of experience.
-We never tire of Mt.
+The guides are officially certified by the Fujiyoshida City as having more than 10 years and over 100 climbs of experience.
+We never tired of Mt.
 Fuji and continue to deepen our relationships with the mountain, inspiring each other daily.
 Mt.
 Fuji is a part of our lives.

 Kenji Fujimoto